olefriis/advent-of-code/2019/10/README.md

 One very curious thing: My part 2 solution does _not_ create the correct output given the test input (it is about 60 positions off), but worked just fine on the right input.
 I have no idea what is wrong.

+Anyhow, the basic algorithm to find the visible asteroids from a given point very much resembles Sieve of Eratosthenes: Go gradually from the point, then mark multiples of the distance as viewed (and check whether we bump into an asteroid along the way).
+On subsequent runs, ignore already viewed positions.